theislab/cellrank/docs/source/index.rst

 and [Bergen20]_), transcriptomic similarity, spatial proximity and pseudotime.
 Our ``VelocityKernel`` takes into account **uncertainty in the velocities** and allows you to aggregate the short-range fate relations given by RNA velocity into longer trends: from initial to terminal states along the phenotypic manifold.
-Our main estimator is *Generalized Perron Cluster Cluster Analysis* (G-PCCA) [GPCCA18]_, implemented in the novel `pyGPCCA`_ package.
-GPCCA coarse-grains the Markov chain into a set of macrostates which represent initial and terminal states, as well as transient intermediate states.
+Our main estimator is *Generalized Perron Cluster Cluster Analysis* (G-PCCA) [GPCCA18]_ which coarse-grains the Markov chain into a set of macrostates which represent initial and terminal states, as well as transient intermediate states.
 For each transient cell, i.e. for each cell that's not assigned to a terminal state, we then compute its fate probability of it reaching any of the terminal states.
 We show an example of such a fate map in the figure above, which has been computed using the data of [Panc19]_.

 CellRank scales to large cell numbers, is fully compatible with `scanpy`_ and `scvelo <https://scvelo.readthedocs.io/>`_ and is easy to use.
 To get started, see our `tutorial`_.